Administration

 B.A.
 (English), Birmingham-Southern College

-Mr. Condra was a lower school teacher at Riverwood Classical School for ten years before assuming the role of Director of Institutional Development in 2021.
+Mr. Condra was a teacher at Omnia Classical School for fourteen years before assuming the role of Headmaster in 2025.
 A graduate of The Westminster School at Oak Mountain, he specializes in literature and the arts.
-Adam has dedicated his professional life to teaching at RCS, and expanding classical education in Tuscaloosa.
-Outside the classroom, he maintains a diverse array of creative hobbies, and is currently pursuing an apprenticeship in Classical Education at the CiRCE Institute.
+Adam has dedicated his professional life to teaching at OCS and expanding classical education in Tuscaloosa.
+Outside the classroom, he maintains a diverse array of creative hobbies, attends St. Herman Orthodox Church, and received his Master Classical Teacher certification from The CiRCE Institute in 2024.
+He intends next to earn his Master's degree in Classical Education from Belmont Abbey College.

 M.Ed. (elementary education), Jones International University